Ismahila Ouédraogo

 Wandepanga Ismahila Ouédraogo (born 5 November 1999) is a Burkinabé professional footballer who plays as a midfielder for Odense Boldklub and the Burkina Faso national team.

 Club career

-Ismahila Ouedraogo came to PAOK to strengthen the midfield.
-Hailing from Burkina Faso, the 22-year-old defensive midfielder is an international with the men's national team of his homeland.
-In fact, he already has three caps.
-He is a fast and dynamic defensive midfielder, who is very active, while he has a wealth of options in his game.
-He is strong, effective in one-on-one duels and is a player that seems to have good prospects.
-He will face some new challenges of course in a PAOK B jersey.
+Ismahila Ouedraogo came to PAOK to play as a midfielder.
+Hailing from Burkina Faso, the 22-year-old defensive midfielder is an international with the men's national team of his homeland.He has three caps.
+He plays as a defensive midfielder and is noted for being active on the field.

 On 11 August 2023, he joined Panserraikos on a season-long loan.
 The following season Ismahila signed a three-year contract with Atromitos in a co-ownership deal with PAOK, being a personal choice of Pablo García.

 On 26 August 2025, Ouédraogo joined Danish Superliga club Odense Boldklub on contract until 30.
 June 2029.

 International career

 Ouédraogo debuted for the Burkina Faso national team in a 1–0 2020 African Nations Championship qualification win over Ghana on 22 September 2019.